Angelina Jolie is right when it comes to speaking about work/life ‘balance’ for women

 She may live a life of privilege, but Angelina Jolie's post-divorce comments about her home and work-life balance are striking in that they are not surprising at all.

 Separations and breakups are never easy and if you’re a Hollywood superstar, they are frequently messy.
 There likely wasn’t a person in the world who did not read the tabloid reports detailing the split of Angelina Jolie and Brad Pitt in 2016.
-Their divorce has been ongoing for five years, obviously made more complicated due to the fact that the couple has six children together.
+Their divorce has been ongoing for six years, obviously made more complicated due to the fact that the couple has six children together.

 There was a he said/she said scenario in the media, both gave interviews soon after.
 Jolie remained dignified and tight-lipped (even to Vanity Fair) and Pitt’s GQ profile depicted a struggling loner abandoned by a family he adored.
-There were reports of behaviour on Pitt’s part which prompted Jolie to make the break, and yet Pitt garnered much of the sympathy by media.
+There were reports of bad behaviour on Pitt’s part which prompted Jolie to make the break, and yet Pitt garnered much of the sympathy by media.

-It’s only now that Jolie is sharing more details of her life without Pitt, suitably devoted to raising her family (it’s unclear, but it doesn’t sound like a co-parenting set up), in which she had to forgo her career ambitions to put her children first.
+It’s only now that Jolie is sharing more details of her life without Pitt, suitably devoted to raising her family (it’s unclear, but it doesn’t sound like a co-parenting set-up), in which she had to forgo her career ambitions to put her children first.

 From remembering birthdays to offering service with a smile, life has a layer of daily responsibility that is hardly discussed – one which falls disproportionately on women – that of emotional labour.
 And that’s before we talk about the actual labour of child-raising, which in a separation situation, is usually (though not always) left to the woman as well.